redis/docs/content/integrate/riot/install.md

 ## Manual installation

-Download the pre-compiled binary from the [releases page](https://github.com/redis-developer/riot/releases), uncompress and copy to the desired location.
+Download the pre-compiled binary from the [releases page](https://github.com/redis-developer/riot/releases), uncompress, and copy to the desired location.

 {{< note >}}
 `riot-3.1.5.zip` requires Java 11 or greater to be installed while `riot-standalone-3.1.5-*.zip` includes its own Java runtime and does not require a Java installation.